elliotbeck/group-project-isfr/README.md

 Topic: Do commodity prices grow faster than global inflation?

 Description:
+We follow the datascience project structure as proposed by cookie-cutter.
 The Project is implemented using R and Docker.
+We load data via APIs and therefor an automatic update of the data, plots, report and shiny app is possible.

 The update of the data, plots, report can be done running the following commands:
-   1. docker run -v $(PWD)/data:/data isfr-data-update
+   1. docker run -v "$(PWD)/data:/data" isfr-data-update
-   2. docker run -v $(PWD)/src/visualization/data:/src/visualization/data/ isfr-analysis
+   2. docker run -v "$(PWD)/src/visualization/data:/src/visualization/data/" isfr-analysis
-   3. docker run -v $(PWD)/reports/figures:/reports/figures/ isfr-visualization
+   3. docker run -v "$(PWD)/reports/figures:/reports/figures/" isfr-visualization

 The Shiny App, which is implemented using a docker container can be accessed by the following command: